 - The Minimalist Baker – That is not only about baking, but rather many “Simple Recipes That Make You Feel Good,” and has terrific filter options.

-- ElaVegan – recipes developed and written by Michaela, who is vegan since the age of 6.
+- ElaVegan – recipes developed and written by Michaela, who has been vegan since the age of 6.
 Her recipes cover all food styles and are easy to follow, and there’s a direct link to the recipe (overriding commercials).

 - Plantiful Kiki’s YouTube channel – a lot of videos’ recipes